 - To be the centre of choice for research, development and consultancy within our focus areas.

 - To be a key constituent of the Middlesex University excellence in innovation in research and development in professional learning.

 Our research falls into four areas:

-- Approaches to pedagogy and curriculum development for work-based learners and professional practice researcher, including learning interventions within the workplace.
-Specifically the study of process and underpinning frameworks that enhance and embed organizational and individual learning in the work place to improve performance and impact.
-Framework for conceptualizing change in work and innovative and responsive methodologies for practitioner-research.
+- Approaches to pedagogy and curriculum development for work-based learners and professional practice research, including learning interventions within the workplace.
+Specifically the study of the processes and underpinning frameworks that enhance and embed organisational and individual learning in the work place to improve performance and impact.
+These frameworks include conceptualising change in work and the use of innovative and responsive methodologies for practitioner-research.

 - Theoretical and Ethical Aspects of Practice-Based Studies.
 Bringing philosophical ideas to bear on professional developmental issues including transdisciplinarity ethics, values, and epistemologies of change.

 - Approaches to Change and Development in Work